epfl-ada/ada-2022-project-badaboom/README.md

 - Solve point 3 of method (Features selection)

 **Until December 9th :**
-- Solve point 4 of Method (Time series features analysis)
+- Topic Detection (Point 3)
+- t-SNE (Point 4)
-- Finish the notebook
+- Cleaning the notebook
 - Verify that all research questions are answered.

 **December 9th to P3 :**
+- Compile all figures
+- Discuss the results
-- Create the wiki, compile all figures and discuss the results
+- Create the Website